-How to protect your home in case of flooding.
+How to protect your home in case of a flood.

-Apart from all the heartache and disruption flooding can bring, the cost of putting things right can be huge.
-It’s important to have insurance cover if you’re at risk of:
+Apart from all the heartache and disruption a flood can bring, the cost of putting things right can be huge.
+So it’s important to have insurance cover if you’re at risk of:

-- Surface flooding from heavy rainfall or burst pipes
+- Surface flooding from heavy rain or burst pipes.

-Flood insurance – or flood risk insurance as it’s sometimes known – can cover your home and belongings if they’re damaged or destroyed by floods.
-Flood insurance is usually a standard part of the buildings insurance for your home, but it won’t cover your belongings unless you also have a home contents insurance policy.
+Flood insurance, or flood risk insurance, can cover your home and its contents if they’re damaged or destroyed by floods.
+Flood insurance is usually a standard part of the buildings insurance for your home.
+But it won’t cover your belongings unless you have contents insurance too.

-If you’re at risk of flooding you should check that your insurance covers the costs of things like:
+If you’re at risk of flooding you should check that your insurance covers the cost of things like:

-- Temporary housing for you and your family if you can’t live in your home
+- A place for you and your family to stay if you can’t live in your home.

-- Drying out and restoring your property and its fixtures and fittings
+- Drying out and restoring your home and its fixtures and fittings.

-- Repairing or replacing your damaged furniture and belongings
+- Repair or replacement of your damaged furniture and belongings.

-You should always check the terms and conditions of your policy as limits will apply and some specialist cover may be required.
+You should always check the terms and conditions of your policy.
+There will be limits, and you may need some specialist cover.

 Tips for preparing for floods

-A flood can be difficult to prepare for – it may strike suddenly and spread quickly.
-You need as much advance warning as you can get – time is vital for you to take steps to protect your home.
+A flood can be hard to prepare for.
+It may strike suddenly and spread quickly.
+You need as much advance warning as you can get.
+Time is vital for you to take steps to protect your home.

 Check a flood map for where you live

-- Northern Ireland, see the Department of Agriculture and Rural Development website
+- Northern Ireland, see the Department for Infrastructure website.

-Check all the details in your buildings and contents insurance policies that relate to flooding
+Check all the details in your buildings and contents insurance policies to do with flooding

-- Even if your insurance isn’t up for renewal, it’s worth checking anyway
+- Even if your insurance isn’t up for renewal, it’s still worth checking.

-- Call your insurance company to ask about anything you’re not sure of
+- Call your insurance company if there is anything you’re not sure of.

-Other actions that can help you reduce your flood risk
+Other things that can help you reduce your flood risk

-- Consider products that keep flood water out of your home, such as air-brick covers
+- Use products that help keep flood water out of your home, such as air brick covers and sand bags.

 How Halifax can help

-Halifax Home Buildings insurance includes protection against flood damage for your home and any structures attached to it.
-Halifax Home Contents insurance protects your possessions inside your home.
+Halifax Buildings insurance protects against flood damage for your home and its outbuildings.
+Halifax Contents insurance protects the things inside your home.

 Select the insurance options that are right for you

 Choose whether you need buildings, contents or a combined policy.
-There are two tiers available:
+We offer three levels of cover for each:

-What’s included with Halifax Home Insurance combined building and contents policies?
+What’s included with Halifax combined building and contents policies?

-- Alternative accommodation if you’re unable to live in your home due to flooding
+- A place to stay if you can't live in your home due to flooding

 - Replacements for locks and keys.

-If your claim is complex we may send a Personal Claims Consultant to help you take stock of the damage caused and help you all the way through the claims process.
+If your claim is complex we may send a Personal Claims Consultant to help you take stock of the damage.
+They will help you all the way through the claims process.

 What’s not covered?

-Flood Re – help for those living in high risk areas
+Flood Re – help for those in high risk areas

-In recent years, we’ve seen people in high risk areas struggle to find affordable insurance for their homes.
-The Government has worked with leading insurers such as Halifax to set up Flood Re, a not-for-profit scheme offering insurance cover for these people.
+In recent years, those who live in high risk areas have struggled to find affordable insurance for their homes.
+The Government has worked with leading insurers such as Halifax to set up Flood Re.
+It's a not-for-profit scheme that offers insurance cover for such people.

 In high risk areas Flood Re aims to: